mozilla/bigquery-etl/sql_generators/gecko_trace/README.md

 #### `signatures`

-- Unified view of all signature statistics across Firefox applications
+- View of signature statistics aggregated from trace data
-- UNION ALL of all `gecko_trace_signatures_v1` tables
+- Aggregates trace data by signature, computing average duration and hit counts
+- Built on top of the `traces` view (not a separate derived table)

 ## Usage